Skip to main content

 Technical Analysis

-CVE-2025-52751 is a reflected Cross-site Scripting (XSS) vulnerability affecting the colome Slide Puzzle application, versions up to and including 1.0.0.
-The vulnerability stems from improper neutralization of input during the generation of web pages, which allows an attacker to inject malicious scripts that are reflected back to the user.
-This reflected XSS does not require any privileges or authentication but does require user interaction, typically by convincing a user to click on a crafted URL containing malicious payloads.
-The CVSS v3.1 base score is 7.1, indicating a high severity level, with vector AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:L, meaning the attack can be launched remotely over the network with low attack complexity, no privileges, but requires user interaction.
-The scope is changed, indicating that the vulnerability affects resources beyond the initially vulnerable component.
-The impact includes partial loss of confidentiality, integrity, and availability, as attackers can execute arbitrary scripts in the context of the victim’s browser, potentially stealing session tokens, manipulating web content, or causing denial of service.
-No known exploits are currently reported in the wild, and no patches have been released yet.
-The vulnerability was reserved in June 2025 and published in October 2025.
-The lack of patches necessitates immediate mitigation efforts by affected organizations.
-The Slide Puzzle application is a niche product, but its usage in educational or entertainment contexts could expose users to risk if exploited.
+CVE-2025-52751 is a reflected Cross-site Scripting (XSS) vulnerability identified in the colome Slide Puzzle web application, affecting versions up to and including 1.0.0.
+The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows attackers to inject malicious JavaScript code that is reflected back to the user without proper sanitization.
+When a victim interacts with a crafted URL containing malicious payloads, the injected script executes in their browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The CVSS v3.1 base score is 7.1, indicating a high severity level, with an attack vector of network (remote), low attack complexity, no privileges required, but user interaction necessary.
+The scope is changed, meaning the vulnerability can affect resources beyond the vulnerable component.
+The confidentiality, integrity, and availability impacts are all rated low but present, as the attack can leak sensitive information, modify client-side data, or disrupt user sessions.
+Although no known exploits are currently reported in the wild, the vulnerability's nature makes it a likely target for phishing or social engineering campaigns.
+No official patches or updates have been released yet, increasing the urgency for defensive measures.
+The vulnerability was reserved in June 2025 and published in October 2025, indicating recent discovery and disclosure.

 Potential Impact